blakeblackshear/frigate/README.md

       start_period: 3m
 ```

-If you can't use docker compose, you can run the container with:
+If you can't use docker compose, you can run the container with something similar to this:
 ```bash
 docker run --rm \
 --name frigate \